 - How UIViewController TDD can actually help you code faster

 …I did mess up something pretty big, and I don’t mean the nib and coding mistakes, which the unit tests successfully caught.
 I mean my failure to test the labels of the two buttons.
 I was so eager to show you how to test button behavior, that I forgot about how important it is to test button labels.
 So my apologies there, but I thought it was more important to get the information out than to try again.

-- The first screencast, Intro to Objective-C TDD
+- The first screencast, Objective-C TDD: How to Get Started

 - Get OCHamcrest on my Resources page